-1. Student or parent contacts the College Office as soon as possible, who will inform the Assistant Principals, the respective teachers and Leaders of Learning
+1. Student or parent contacts the College Office as soon as possible, who will inform the Head of Learning, the respective teachers and Leaders of Learning

-- Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the Assistant Principals within 2 days of returning to school.
-If this is not complied with, a zero grade will be issued - Student will complete the missed examination the next school day after the Doctor's Certificate period of illness expires.
-The examination will be done in the next available time slot of the examination schedule as directed by the Assistant Principals
+- Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the Head of Learning within 2 days of returning to school.
+If this is not complied with, a zero grade will be issued - 3.
+Student will complete the missed examination the next school day after the Doctor's Certificate period of illness expires.
+The examination will be done in the next available time slot of the examination schedule as directed by the Head of Learning